quintus06/Clipbox/clipbox_v1/VERCEL_ENV_VARIABLES.md

-# Environment Variables for Google OAuth
+# Environment Variables for OAuth Authentication

-This document explains all required environment variables for Google OAuth authentication and how to configure them properly in Vercel.
+This document explains all required environment variables for Google and YouTube OAuth authentication and how to configure them properly in Vercel.

 ## Quick Setup Guide